HatimMushtaq/DHCP-and-NAT-Network-Configuration/README.md

 ## 👨‍💻 Author
 **Hatim Mushtaq Khan**
-Networking Student | Cisco Learner | Future Network Engineer
+Networking Engineer | Cisco Learner

 > ⚡ *“Connecting the world — one network at a time.”*